GodotMisogi/AeroFuse.jl/docs/src/howto.md

            )
 ````

-To define reference values, use the following `References` type
+To define reference values, use the following `References` type.

 ````@example howto
 # Define reference values